 1 In the days when the judges ruled there was a famine in the land, and a man of Bethlehem in Judah went to sojourn in the country of Moab, he and his wife and his two sons.
 2 The name of the man was Elimelech and the name of his wife Naomi, and the names of his two sons were Mahlon and Chilion.
 They were Ephrathites from Bethlehem in Judah.
 They went into the country of Moab and remained there.
 3 But Elimelech, the husband of Naomi, died, and she was left with her two sons.
 4 These took Moabite wives; the name of the one was Orpah and the name of the other Ruth.
 They lived there about ten years, 5 and both Mahlon and Chilion died, so that the woman was left without her two sons and her husband.

-1:1 The first words communicate that the story happened sometime back, several decades or even a century earlier, when the judges ruled, this implies the monarchy was now established, and given the reference to David in 4:21, we should understand that this community-history-story which no doubt circulated orally in connection with the civic genealogies, was now considered so important that it must be recorded on parchment.
-Most of the Old Testament Biblical material centres on the tribes of Benjamin and Judah, and this is the case here.
-The reference to Bethlehem (repeated twice in the first three sentences) is crucial, this is a story about origins, families and the providence of God.
+1:1 The first words communicate that the story happened sometime back several decades or even a century earlier, ‘when the judges ruled’.
+This implies that at the time of writing, the monarchy was now established, and, given the reference to David in 4:21, we should understand that this community-history-story which no doubt circulated orally in connection with the civic genealogies was now considered so important that it must be recorded on parchment.
+Most of the Old Testament biblical material centres on the tribes of Benjamin and Judah, and this is the case here.
+The reference to Bethlehem (repeated twice in the first three sentences) is crucial; this is a story about origins, families and the providence of God.

-1:1-4 The story develops rapidly and is told economically with only the briefest facts covering ten years.
-Here the young Jewish men marry non-Jews, (and then die), the following chapters tell of a non-Jew marrying into the Jewish race and bringing a boy to birth; Obed.
+1:1-4 The story develops rapidly and is told economically, with only the briefest facts covering ten years.
+Here, the young Jewish men marry non-Jews, and then die.
+The subsequent chapters tell of a non-Jew marrying into the Jewish race and bringing a boy to birth; Obed.

-1:4 This is tragedy.
-A Jewish woman forced by famine to flee her country, she then looses her husband and two sons.
+1:4 This is tragedy: a Jewish woman forced by famine to flee her country, she then loses her husband and two sons.
 She is alone and lost in the world.

 6 Then she arose with her daughters-in-law to return from the country of Moab, for she had heard in the fields of Moab that the Lord had visited his people and given them food.
 7 So she set out from the place where she was with her two daughters-in-law, and they went on the way to return to the land of Judah.
 8 But Naomi said to her two daughters-in-law, “Go, return each of you to her mother’s house.
 May the Lord deal kindly with you, as you have dealt with the dead and with me.
 9 The Lord grant that you may find rest, each of you in the house of her husband!”
 Then she kissed them, and they lifted up their voices and wept.
 10 And they said to her, “No, we will return with you to your people.”
 11 But Naomi said, “Turn back, my daughters; why will you go with me?
 Have I yet sons in my womb that they may become your husbands?
 12 Turn back, my daughters; go your way, for I am too old to have a husband.
 If I should say I have hope, even if I should have a husband this night and should bear sons, 13 would you therefore wait till they were grown?
 Would you therefore refrain from marrying?
 No, my daughters, for it is exceedingly bitter to me for your sake that the hand of the Lord has gone out against me.”
 14 Then they lifted up their voices and wept again.
 And Orpah kissed her mother-in-law, but Ruth clung to her.

-1:5-14 This long description (in contrast to the briefest introduction of verses 1-4), sets out the heart of the issues in the book.
+1:5-14 This long description, in contrast to the briefest introduction of verses 1-4, sets out the heart of the issues in the book.
 Naomi is destitute and a broken women.
 The young family that began so beautifully has been ruined.
-From the perspective of 3,000 years we who know the final outcome can see the providence of God clearly, but this is tortuously difficult for those who live in daily desolation.
-While Naomi saw destitution, God was working one of the most beautiful acts of redemption in the whole of scripture.
-This is a profoundly axiomatic principle for all who choose to deny themselves, take up their crosses and follow Christ in pursuit of the Kingdom; Mark 8:34-9:1.
+From the perspective of 3,000 years, we who know the final outcome can clearly see the providence of God, but this is tortuously difficult for those who live in daily desolation.
+While Naomi saw only destitution, God was working one of the most beautiful acts of redemption in the whole of Scripture.
+This is a profoundly axiomatic principle for all who choose to deny themselves, take up their crosses and follow Christ in pursuit of the Kingdom (Mark 8:34-9:1).

-These verses are womanly, they celebrate the feminine.
-Here is female conversation and embrace and relationship.
-There is a latent theme of barrenness here, neither of the younger women had conceived for ten years – a very long period in the culture of the time where with high child mortality and short life expectancy a woman’s fecundity was vital, not just for her own identity, but for the village community’s survival.
-Ten years echoes Sarah’s infertility, Genesis 16:3, after which she gave her slave girl Hagar to her husband, to bear children on her behalf.
+These verses are womanly; they celebrate the feminine.
+Here is female conversation, embrace and relationship.
+There is a latent theme of barrenness here, as neither of the younger women had conceived for ten years – a very long period in the culture of the time where with high child mortality and short life expectancy, a woman’s fecundity was vital: not just for her own identity, but for the village community’s survival.
+Ten years echoes Sarah’s infertility (Genesis 16:3), after which she gave her slave girl Hagar to her husband to bear children on her behalf.
 Once again we see God working through infertility, through withholding blessing.
-Everyone who seeks to follow Christ will experience in their discipleship this withdrawl of his hand at times.
-It is a most vital tool with which He shapes and forms godliness within us.
-“Is not this the shade of his hand outstretched caressingly” (lines from The Hound of Heaven).
-For those who have experienced the blessing of God, who know the vital life of the Spirit, and have often experienced the thrill of answered prayer, the joy of Christ and the delight and healing of worship, the experience of the prolonged absence of God is truly horrible and tests our commitment to Christ at the very deepest level – sometimes almost to the limit, even it seems at times beyond our ability to bear.
+Everyone who seeks to follow Christ will experience in their discipleship this withdrawal of his hand at times.
+It is a most vital tool with which he shapes and forms godliness within us; “Is not this the shade of his hand outstretched caressingly?” (lines from the Hound of Heaven).
+For those who have experienced the blessing of God, who know the vital life of the Spirit, and have often experienced the thrill of answered prayer, the joy of Christ and the delight and healing of worship, the experience of the prolonged absence of God is truly horrible and tests our commitment to Christ at the very deepest level – sometimes almost to the limit, as it seems at times beyond our ability to bear.
 But (godly) character is formed at precisely these points (Romans 5:4).
-It is at this point that Naomi turns and seeks God in His land.
+It is at this point that Naomi turns and seeks God in his land.

 15 And she said, “See, your sister-in-law has gone back to her people and to her gods; return after your sister-in-law.”
 16 But Ruth said, “Do not urge me to leave you or to return from following you.
 For where you go I will go, and where you lodge I will lodge.
 Your people shall be my people, and your God my God.
 17 Where you die I will die, and there will I be buried.
 May the Lord do so to me and more also if anything but death parts me from you.”
 18 And when Naomi saw that she was determined to go with her, she said no more.